Date:

 Harley Caryer, Chief Growth Officer at DataOrbis, highlighted how data is transforming retail operations, stating, “In an industry with low growth, collaboration and clarity around the right metrics are vital to ensure that investments are driving the right outcomes.”
 This theme carried through into Massmart Exec Andre Nel’s insights on how retailers are becoming data companies, leveraging cloud computing and data analytics to gain a competitive edge.

 Mark Cotton from Shoprite Group illustrated how technology and data are not only transforming the formal retail space but are also enabling the informal trade.
-Mark underlined Shoprite's commitment to spaza shops and smaller retail businesses through its online ordering and free delivery, increasing convenience and freeing up cash flow for traders.

 4. Informal Trade: The New Frontier for Growth